-Foundation and Friends of the Botanic Gardens Limited (Foundation and Friends) was established to encourage the use and enjoyment of the Royal Botanic Gardens and Domain Trust (the Gardens Trust) and to involve the community in the scientific, educational, horticultural, cultural and recreational functions of the Gardens.
-Foundation and Friends serves as a link between the Garden's Trust and the community, and promotes, supports and contributes to the development of the Garden's Trust.
+Foundation and Friends of the Botanic Gardens Limited (Foundation & Friends) was established to encourage the use and enjoyment of the Royal Botanic Gardens and Domain Trust (the Gardens) and to involve the community in the scientific, educational, horticultural, cultural and recreational functions of the Gardens.
+Foundation & Friends serves as a link between the Gardens and the community, and promotes, supports and contributes to the development of the Gardens.

 The company also acts as Trustee of The Foundation and Friends of the Botanic Gardens Trust and The Foundation and Friends of the Botanic Gardens Charitable Fund.